Call us today: +44 (0) 20 3551 6634

 If you’re thinking of moving abroad and want to move somewhere dedicated to work-life balance this list will help.
 According to the OECD Better Life Index, these ten countries are just some of the best at finding a balance between work and daily living.

-The Netherlands is described as having great working conditions with many Dutch families sharing work responsibilities and just 0.4% of employees working long hours.
+The Netherlands is described as having great working conditions with many Dutch families sharing work responsibFilities and just 0.4% of employees working long hours.
 Compared to the average weekly working hours employees in the Netherlands work 2.3 hours less a week.

 In the Netherlands, full-time workers devote more of their day on average, to personal care and leisure than the OECD average of 15 hours.

 Slovenia is another country on the list because they devote over 62% of their day to personal care and activities.
 In addition to this, just 4% of employees work long hours which is still significantly under the average of 11%.

 Denmark definitely makes the list because they have the shortest working week of all the countries that were surveyed.
 They work on average 39.7 hours in comparison to the overall average which was 44.3 hours.

 Another reason this country has a great work-life balance is that the state provides childcare for children up to six years of age, giving parents more flexibility when it comes to working and eases the pressure of having childcare costs.